ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 ## Configure AWS EC2 Hyperledger Fabric Client Node and Build Blockchain Network
 You'll need to ssh into the AWS EC2 Hyperledger Fabric Client Node.
 You can use the aws cli
-to get the ec2url to make it easier.
+to get the ec2url to make it easier or you can just use "EC2URL Public DNS" you copied from the step above.
 ```
 cd ~
 ec2url=$(aws cloudformation describe-stacks --query Stacks[].Outputs[5].OutputValue --output text)